 - t.66 1.
-In arriving at his judgement, the Referee will disregard touches which are registered as a result of actions: - started before the word 'Fence' or after the word 'Halt' (cf. t.18); - caused by the meeting of the points of the épées or by a touch made on the ground; - or which are made on any object other than the opponent, including his equipment (cf. t.36, t.67/e).
+In arriving at his judgement, the Referee will disregard touches which are registered as a result of actions: - started before the word 'Fence' or after the word 'Halt' (cf. t.18); - caused by the meeting of the points of the épées or by a touch made on the ground where it is not insulated; - or which are made on any object other than the opponent, including his equipment (cf. t.36, t.67/e).